 Once baseline data and metrics are captured and recommendations are implemented, the implementation should be evaluated after a reasonable amount of time to determine if the recommendations have met the relevant success criteria.
 Further actions may be identified as needed, if the results significantly miss the definitions of success.

+In developing success criteria (if any) for implementation and in finalizing its recommendations, a CCWG is strongly encouraged to review and, if appropriate, adopt the Policy & Implementation Principles that were developed by the GNSO and approved by the ICANN Board in 2015, to the extent they are applicable.
+In addition, if a CCWG believes in the course of developing its recommendations that it will be necessary for the CCWG to continue to be involved in the implementation phase, this need and, if possible, the specific role of the CCWG in implementation should be spelled out in the CCWG’s final output, and accepted by all its Chartering Organizations.

+Because of the potential resource impact (on community and staff) of keeping a CCWG in operation following formal acceptance of its final recommendations, in cases where the Chartering Organizations support such a continuation, in accepting a recommendation that a CCWG continues to remain open for and during implementation, the Chartering Organizations should also specify (as far as is feasible) a timeline and task list for the CCWG during the implementation phase.

-4.0 Conclusions and Open Questions
+4.0 Conclusions

 CCWGs are a relatively new phenomenon within the ICANN community, but they are becoming a mechanism that is being utilized more and more frequently to resolve issues of mutual interest to ICANN’s Supporting Organizations and Advisory Committees.
 To date, there have been no formalized processes or procedures established to govern the operations of CCWGs, and while this Framework is intended to provide guidance, it is not intended to be prescriptive.
 It is intended to function as a living document, to be improved as lessons continue to be learned.
 To that end, it is recommended that the principles and recommendations contained in this Framework should be reviewed either three (3) years after its adoption by the community, or after three CCWGs have completed their work, whichever first occurs.

-In addition, several open questions have been identified for the community to consider.
-These stem largely from the newness of CCWGs, and also arise from the very nature of CCWGs, which are collaborative efforts between organizations that may have widely disparate operating procedures.
-As a result, community input is sought on the following non-exhaustive list of open questions:
+In the Draft Framework that was published for public comment in February 2016, several open questions were identified for which community input was sought.
+The following are the non-exhaustive list of open questions:

 Should there be a requirement that all CCWG recommendations must be considered by the ICANN Board, if minimum requirements are met (similar to the GNSO Policy Development Process?

+CCWG response: This should be discussed during the Charter drafting phase.
+If the anticipated outputs will: (i) impact SO policy development processes; (ii) require implementation by ICANN (e.g. similar in scope to implementation of a GNSO policy); (iii) result in possible Bylaw changes); or (iv) otherwise trigger action by the Board, the Charter and the CCWG’s Final Report should make clear that the final recommendations will require Board consideration.
+In these cases, additional considerations such as the need for and nature of Board involvement in the CCWG will also need to be discussed prior to chartering the CCWG.

 Should more formalized Operating Procedures be developed for CCWGs?

+CCWG response: It should be up to each DT and the Chartering Organizations for a new CCWG to determine whether new or more formal procedures in addition to the principles outlined in this Framework are necessary.
+During the recommended 3-year review cycle of this Framework, any such additional procedures that may have been adopted by new CCWGs can be considered for inclusion in an updated Framework.